Proposed Saint Elmo Vanadium Project

 Environmental Protection Act 1994 (Queensland)

-On 27 November 2017, the department approved an application for the proponent to voluntarily prepare an Environmental Impact Statement (EIS) for the project under the Environmental Protection Act 1994 (EP Act).
+On 27 November 2017, the former Department of Environment and Heritage Protection approved an application for the proponent to voluntarily prepare an Environmental Impact Statement (EIS) for the project under the Environmental Protection Act 1994 (EP Act).

 Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth)

 On 6 September 2017, the Department of the Environment and Energy determined the proposed project to be a controlled action (EPBC 2017/8007) under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
 The controlling provisions are sections 18 and 18A (Listed threatened species and communities).
-The project will be assessed under the Bilateral Agreement between the Commonwealth and the State of Queensland using the EIS prepared under the EP Act.
+The proposed project will be assessed under the Bilateral Agreement between the Australian and Queensland Governments (section 45 of the EPBC Act) using the EIS prepared under the EP Act.

 The process for the assessment of this project is as follows: